Network Services Terms & Conditions

 What Services IP Exchange Ltd Provide

 - Save as provided in these terms and conditions IP Exchange Ltd shall provide the Customer with such Services and Equipment as are requested by the Customer and any use of the Services or payment for the Services is deemed acceptance of these terms and conditions.
 In respect of fraud monitor, line assurance and other services the additional terms and conditions set out on our website shall be deemed to be incorporated herein.
 IP Exchange Ltd shall only become liable to supply Services to the Customer once satisfactory responses to credit checks and criminal bureau checks have been received by IP Exchange Ltd and (where appropriate) anyairtime service provider.
 IP Exchange Ltd will monitor and record information relating to a customer’s trade performance and such records will be made available to credit reference agencies, who may share that information with other businesses in assessing applications for credit and fraud prevention.
+All prices quoted are exclusive of VAT.

 - The Customer shall be responsible for the safe-keeping and safe and proper use of the Services and any related Equipment after installation of the Services and the Customer undertakes in particular: